notalisk/goalsy/README.md

 - [License](#license)
 - [Webpage](#webpage)

 ## Installation

-What are the steps required to install your project?
-Provide a step-by-step description of how to get the development environment running.
+Clone the repository to your local machine

+run ``npm i`` to install all neccessary modules

 ## Wire-frame

 ![Goalsy-wire-frame](public/images/Goalsy-wireframe.png)

 ## Acceptance-criteria

 ## Usage

 Upon going to the Taskify website, sign up to create an account or login.